Table of Contents

 The more elements people get, the harder it is to make a choice.

-At the first glance, it seems that this law is not about memory, still, the connection exists.
-Memory is one of the mechanisms that protects people from negative experience.
+At first glance, it seems that this law is not about memory, still, the connection exists.
+Memory is one of the mechanisms that protect people from a negative experience.
 The more options people get at once, the more distracted they get with numerous associations which can be called — and that’s impossible to predict how good or bad they can be in this particular case.
 In addition, giving many options for the choice at once, again we can overload users memory with the bigger number then the working memory can process.
 In particular, this factor needs special attention in cases of platforms for e-commerce, which should keep the hard balance between giving the user all the necessary information and overwhelming him or her with too many options.
 Finding this harmony is one of the major challenges for UX designers.

 Tips for memory-friendly UX